mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 <!-- toc -->

-The [Teams page](https://pontoon.mozilla.org/teams/) lists all locales that are enabled in Pontoon.
-From here you can access a specific [Team page](#team-page), where you’ll get a list of all projects enabled for the requested locale.
-Selecting a project from the *Team page* will take you to what is called the [Localization page](#localization-page).
+The Teams page lists all locales that are enabled in Pontoon and can be reached by clicking `Teams` from the navbar or by using the `/teams` URL (e.g. [pontoon.mozilla.org/teams](https://pontoon.mozilla.org/teams/)).
+Selecting a specific [Team page](#team-page) shows a list of all projects enabled for the requested locale.
+Choosing one of these projects leads to the [Localization page](#localization-page).

-From each locale’s *Team page* it’s also possible to [request a project](#requesting-a-project), that is asking to add that locale to a project already available in Pontoon, not asking to support localization for a brand new project.
+From each locale’s *Team page* it’s possible to [request a project](#requesting-a-project).
+Note that this is a request to add the locale to a project already available in Pontoon, not for requesting a brand new project.

-The [Projects page](https://pontoon.mozilla.org/teams/) lists all projects that are available in Pontoon.
-From here you can access the list of locales that are enabled for the requested project.
-This is called a [Project page](#project-page) in Pontoon.
-By selecting a locale in the *Project page* you access the [Localization page](#localization-page).
+The Projects page lists all projects that are available in Pontoon and can be reached by clicking `Projects` from the navbar or by using the `/projects` URL (e.g. [pontoon.mozilla.org/projects](https://pontoon.mozilla.org/teams/)).
+Selecting a specific [Project page](#project-page) from this list shows a list of locales that are enabled for the project.
+Choosing one of the locales in the *Project page* leads to the [Localization page](#localization-page).

-There is also a special Localization page that allows to access all resources for all projects enabled for a specific locale: `/locale/all-projects/all-resources`.
+In addition to the *Localization page* for each locale/project pair, there is also a special Localization page that allows access to all resources for all projects enabled for a specific locale.
+This can be accessed from the `/{LOCALE}/all-projects/all-resources` URL (e.g. [pontoon.mozilla.org/it/all-projects/all-resources](https://pontoon.mozilla.org/it/all-projects/all-resources) for Italian).

 The following diagram shows how these pages are organized and connected to each other: